powersync-ja/powersync.dart/packages/powersync_core/doc/attachments.md

 ### Example implementation

-See the [supabase todolist](https://github.com/powersync-ja/powersync.dart/tree/main/demos/supabase-todolist) demo for a basic example of attachment syncing.
+See the [supabase-todolist](https://github.com/powersync-ja/powersync.dart/tree/main/demos/supabase-todolist) demo for a basic example of attachment syncing.

 ### Setup